findify/featury/README.md

 * Write operations in **Featury** are extremely fast and happening in the background.
 * Feature values are eventually recomputed (like computing running median over a sampled reservoir) and exposed in inference API.

+## Data formats

+Featury "ML features" accept a set of operations as an input, for example:
+* counter accepts increments
+* periodic counter accepts timestamped increments
+* scalar accepts puts
+* ... etc

+These operations are defined as [protobuf structures](https://github.com/findify/featury/blob/master/core/src/main/protobuf/featury.proto), so it listens for operations and applies them.

+## Components

+Featury contains of multiple parts:
+1. Online API to serve feature values
+2. Online Flink-based data processing job, which accepts operations and modifies the feature values inside.
+3. Offline Flink-based historical processing job, which can bootstrap or rebuild feature values.
+4. Feature changelog files.
+Both offline and online jobs are emitting periodic updates to feature values, and the complete change history is written to a set of files (on S3, for example)

+## Example usage

+[Here is](https://github.com/findify/featury/blob/master/examples/src/main/scala/io/findify/featury/example) a small Featury example.

+The example is basically doing the following:
+* defines feature configuration (so what we're going to compute)
+* pipes a set of sample events thru the online Featury job
+* joins sample clickthrough with the latest feature values

+## Stability and versioning

+Featury originally was an internal project within [Findify](http://findify.io), built to simplify the complete ML pipeline within the company.
+Being open-sourced in 2021, it's still used in production to serve workload for thousands merchants and tens of millions of monthly unique visitors.

+The project is quite young, and maintains a [semantic versioning](https://semver.org/).
+While it's not yet reached v1.0, it has no guarantees on backwards-compatibility both for API and data formats.

 ## License